 Kavaabu: Deep-fried snacks made from rice, tuna, coconut, lentils and spices.

-Dhon riha: Tuna curry with coconut, mango, cinnamon and ginger.
+Dhon riha: Tuna curry with coconut, cinnamon, ginger and various other spices.

 Dhonkeyo kajuru: Fried banana cake flavoured with rose water or vanilla.